How to scan with Canvas

 For spaces like a pantry, small closet or a half-bath, try capturing the space without entering.
 While standing at the doorway, you can simply change the angle you are holding the device and pan to capture where the walls meet the floor and ceiling.

 Around the perimeter

-Scan the edges of blank walls, large extremely bright windows, and reflective surfaces such as mirrors and stainless steel.
+Scan the edges of blank walls, large extremely bright windows, and reflective surfaces such as stainless steel and large mirrors.
 There’s no need to “fill it in.”

-Scan your own home and those of family and friends.
+Scan your own home, office, and those of family and friends.
 Remember, scanning doesn't cost anything; there is only a cost if you place an order.
 When you have had a chance to practice, reach out to firstname.lastname@example.org and request a scan review at no cost.
 We'll provide feedback on your technique so that you're comfortable before using Canvas at a client site.
 You can also join us for one of our live weekly webinars for an overview of Canvas as well as Q&A. Please register here to attend.

 Download the correct app for your device

-Canvas for Homeowners is available for iPhones 8 and higher but is not recommended for professional use.
+Canvas Lite is available for iPhones 8 and higher but is not recommended for professional use.

 ***We strongly recommend LiDAR devices and Canvas: LiDAR 3D Measurements for professional use.
 See compatible devices for more details.